nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-17-corporate_diversity_inclusion.md

 ---
-title: "Embracing Corporate Diversity and Inclusion: Strategies for a More Equitable Workplace"
+title: "Embracing Corporate Diversity and Inclusion - Strategies for a More Equitable Workplace"
 layout: post
 date: 2023-08-17
 author: jack_nicholaisen